moveit/moveit.ros.org/documentation/plugins/index.markdown

 ### Field of Application

-Plugins usually create communication functionallity in form of a ros-service or a simple ros-topic and can operate on the move group context.
+Plugins usually create communication functionality in form of a ros-service or a simple ros-topic and can operate on the move group context.
 Therefore, can be the possible applications very diverse.

 ### Interface Description

 The interface is defined in the [move_group_capability.h](https://github.com/ros-planning/moveit/blob/kinetic-devel/moveit_ros/move_group/include/moveit/move_group/move_group_capability.h).
-It mainly consits of an initialize function which has to be overwritten.
+It mainly consists of an initialize function which has to be overwritten.

 ### Concrete Implementation

-An example for a specific pluging is the [cartesian_path_service_capability](https://github.com/ros-planning/moveit/blob/kinetic-devel/moveit_ros/move_group/src/default_capabilities/cartesian_path_service_capability.cpp).
+An example for a specific plugin is the [cartesian_path_service_capability](https://github.com/ros-planning/moveit/blob/kinetic-devel/moveit_ros/move_group/src/default_capabilities/cartesian_path_service_capability.cpp).
 This particular plugin can be used to compute a cartesian path.
 Moveit offers different [default capabilities](https://github.com/ros-planning/moveit/tree/kinetic-devel/moveit_ros/move_group/src/default_capabilities)

 <a name="OccupancyMapUpdater"></a>
 ## occupancy_map_monitor::OccupancyMapUpdater